-Table 14.1 Calculation of Fire Water Supply Maximum pile size in num pile size in Water supply needed Overall Water Supply Total Water Required cubic metres litres per minute for 3 hours in litres on Site in litres 450 450 x 6.67 =3001.5 3001.5 x 180 = 540,270 Required 549,270 litres litres
+Table 5.1: Calculation of Fire Water Supply

+Maximum pile size in Water supply needed Overall Water Supply Total Water Available

+cubic metres litres per minute for 3 hours in litres on Site in litres

-450 Reduced by use of Available 60,000 litres
+400 400 x 6.67 = 2,668 l/m 2,668 x 180 = 480,240 A [60,000] litres in tank

+litres serving the foam

+cannon system,

-foam in tank, supplemented
+supplemented by

-by mains supply.
+mains supply.

+Rainwater collected in

+site lagoon will be

+available to

+supplement supply if

+required.

-- 5.4.4 The automatic foam cannon system will be fed by a 60,000-litre water storage tank providing an approximate 60-minute system run time.
-The tank capacity is 12.5% of the calculated overall water supply required, however as the system uses targeted expanding foam, much less water will be required for the same levels of suppression and suffocation of the fire. - 5.4.5 During a fire, the tank will be refilled from the mains supply.
-Additionally, if necessary, water can be sourced from the surface water lagoon to the east of the building. - 5.4.6 Because an advanced foam cannon system is being used, adequate water will be available to ensure a fire in the largest stockpile is suffocated and extinguished within 4 hours. - 5.5 Fire Water Containment - 5.5.1 The building has an impermeable concrete floor which is sealed to the walls to contain water.
-A 90mm ramp is provided at the entrance to hold any water/foam on the building floor. - 5.5.2 The building has internal dimensions of 71m long by 48m wide.
-This could provide 306.72m3 holding capacity on the building floor, though this will be slightly reduced by the bay walls and machinery. - 5.5.3 In the event of a fire, all doors will be closed, ensuring that foam is contained within the building only.
-Foam will not be allowed to escape the footprint of the building during the emergency and will be contained throughout the subsequent clean-up. - 5.6 Quarantine Area - 5.6.1 The quarantine area is shown on the site layout plan provided as Drawing PWS105.
-The quarantine area will be approximately 8m by 10m and will be an external bay on the south side of the MRF. - 5.6.2 The quarantine area will have a dual purpose.
-Firstly, it will be used to segregate any hot loads, to ensure they are kept away from other wastes and prevent fire spreading.
+- 5.4.3 The automatic foam cannon system will be fed by a 60,000-litre water storage tank providing an approximate 60-minute system run time.
+The tank capacity is 12.5% of the calculated overall water supply required, however as the system uses targeted expanding foam, much less water will be required for the same levels of suppression and suffocation of the fire. - 5.4.4 During a fire, the tank will be refilled from the mains supply.
+Additionally, rainwater collected in the site lagoon, located less than 100m southeast of the building, will be available to supplement supply if required. - 5.4.5 Because an advanced foam cannon system is being used, adequate water will be available to ensure that a fire in the largest stockpile is suffocated and extinguished within 3 hours.
+There is a mains water supply to the site which will be used to refill the firewater supply tank.
+In the event that additional supply is required there are significant surface water attenuation ponds in close proximity to the MRF.